Peter and Paul Fortress is where you can get a feel for St Petersburg’s more than 300 year old

 attraction stands bathed in lights which cast an aura of mystique that

 St. Petersburg is famous for.
-Built to protect Russia’s new capital from a possible Swedish attack, today it has become a popular tourist complex, home the famous Cathedral of the Saint Apostles Peter and Paul and The Grand Ducal Mausoleum along with numerous museums, galleries, and amazing river-side views.
+Built to protect Russia’s new capital from a possible Swedish attack, today it has become a popular tourist complex, home to the famous Cathedral of the Saint Apostles Peter and Paul and The Grand Ducal Mausoleum along with numerous museums, galleries, and amazing river-side views.

 History says that the first sketched plan of the fortress, following the natural shape of the island was made by Peter himself.
 While the construction of the cathedral, a Baroque masterpiece, began in 1712 to replace the